guilhermekramer/guilhermekramer/README.md

 **`Passionate Developer`**

 I'm a full time dedicated Software Developer, passionate about technology and about the unknow 🔭.
-I Believe in a world which humans and nature coexists, and that is my mission out pf the internet.
+I Believe in a world which humans and nature coexists, and that is my mission out of the internet.

 ### 🧰 Languages and Tools